-Knowing your numbers helps you to make important decisions about your health and take those next steps to a healthier you.
+This information can help you make important decisions about your health and take any next steps to a healthier you.

 Note: The calendar only provides a list of upcoming clinics.
 To sign up, please click on the "Sign Up Here" link above.

 Please visit our online registration system to view the complete schedule and make your appointment today.
 If your desired clinic date(s) are full for appointments, feel free to walk in!
 We welcome walk-ins at all Biometric Health Screening Clinics.